DCC-EX/dcc-ex.github.io/docs/get-started/controllers.rst

    :align: center
    :scale: 45%

-For operating instructions see `how to use WebThrottle-EX <../throttles/ex-webthrottle.html>`_
+For operating instructions see :doc:`how to use WebThrottle-EX </throttles/ex-webthrottle>`

 Engine Driver (Android | WiThrottle | WiFi)